Updated: Aug 25

 Properties in Long Bay, Dara Sakor developed by Chinese businessmen

-Zhen Xu (alias) is a Taiwanese trapped working for a scam company in Long Bay in the Chinese development properties in Dara Sakor, Koh Kong province of Cambodia.
+Zhen Xu (alias) is a Taiwanese trapped working for a scam company in Long Bay inside a Chinese development property in Dara Sakor, Koh Kong province of Cambodia.
 The company targets Americans, Europeans, and lately Japanese for pig-butchering scams.
 Zhen Xu was able to reach out online to his father in Taiwan, who reached out to Taiwanese anti-scam YouTuber Bump who then passed on his case to GASO.
 Since some GASO members at the time were attending a UN-sponsored summit of human rights and anti-human trafficking NGOs, GASO took Zhen Xu's case as an opportunity to expose the scam industry in Southeast Asia.

 In the lead up to the rescue, the father contacted Taiwanese authorities for help about his son.
-On June 9 an entourage of GASO, journalists from VOD, Cambodian human rights organization ADHOC, the China-Cambodia Charity Team, Bump's team, and finally, Zhen Xu's father set out to Daro Sakor, about 9 hours drive from Phnom Penh.
+On June 9 an entourage of GASO, journalists from VOD, Cambodian human rights organization ADHOC, the China-Cambodia Charity Team, Bump's team, and finally, Zhen Xu's father set out to Dara Sakor, about 9 hours drive from Phnom Penh.
 They brought along something that would hopefully make things easier: an official letter from Taiwanese diplomats to the Cambodian government asking for assistance in freeing their trapped citizen.

 Letter from the de facto Taiwanese embassy in Vietnam.
 (Taiwan doesn't have a diplomatic office in Cambodia, and so the one in Vietnam is the closest one)